 - Best For: This card is ideal for business owners who want to earn simple cash back without the hassle or stress of figuring out a complicated rewards program.

-The Ink Business Cash?
-Credit Card is another business card that comes with long-term perks for the average business owner.
-Not only does this card offer $300 cash back after you use it for $3,000 in purchases within the first three months of account opening, but it comes with some pretty unique bonus categories.
-Once you sign up, you’ll earn 5 percent cash back on your first $25,000 spent at office supply stores and on internet, cable, and phone annually, 2 percent cash-back at gas stations and restaurants, and 1 percent cash-back on all other purchases.
+The Ink Business Cash℠ Credit Card is another business card that comes with long-term perks for the average business owner.
+Not only does this card offer $500 cash back after you use it for $3,000 in purchases within the first three months of account opening, but it comes with some pretty unique bonus categories.
+Once you sign up, you’ll earn 5 percent cash back on your first $25,000 spent at office supply stores and on internet, cable, and phone annually, 2 percent cash back on the first $25,00 spent in combined purchases at gas stations and restaurants, and 1 percent cash-back on all other purchases.

 The fact you can redeem these points for statement credits makes this card an easy option for business owners who want to earn simple rewards.
 Keep in mind, however, that you can also cash in your points for travel, gift cards, or merchandise.
 The best part is, this card never charges an annual fee so you can keep it for the long haul.